yuridomingues/yuridomingues/README.md

 ---

 ## 🎯 Next Steps
-🔹 Learning more about **Back-end Development** with Python and FastAPI.
-🔹 Exploring **Cloud Computing** and DevOps tools like Docker and Kubernetes.
-🔹 Expanding my knowledge in **Data Structures & Algorithms** through LeetCode challenges.
+🔹 Strengthening **Data Structures & Algorithms** through LeetCode challenges.
+🔹 Completing the **Fundamentals Stage (Etapa 1)** before specializing in Back-end Development.
+🔹 Preparing for **Etapa 2: Specialization in Back-end Development** with Python and FastAPI.
+🔹 Building full-stack projects and contributing to open-source communities.

 ---